The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 The area north of Manzanillo is one of the last long uninterrupted stretches of pristine beach wilderness on the Nicoya Peninsula.

 Birds breed in the thickets by the river estuaries and sea turtles come to lay their eggs in the sand.
-The area is an important nesting site for the endangered leatherback seaturtles and has therefore been converted into the Wildlife Reserve Caletas Ario, which stretches north until Punta Coyote.
+The area is an important nesting site for olive ridley and the highly endangered leatherback seaturtles and has therefore been converted into a wildlife sanctuary.
+The Wildlife Reserve Caletas Ario stretches north as far as Punta Coyote.

-On your hike along the coast you won't meet many people; instead, you find seclusion on lonely beaches littered with driftwood and shells.
+You won't meet many people on your tour, instead you find seclusion on lonely beaches littered with driftwood and shells.

 Before you arrive at the river mouth you wander along an extended spit of land which the river has formed over the years.
 Here you have the pounding ocean on the one side, while on the other side are the serene and calm waters of the majestic river.

-From the estuary you can continue for another 8 km along the pristine beach of Playa Caletas until you reach Playa Coyote.
+At low tide you can cross the Rio Bongo by wading through waist-high water at the outer edge of the river mouth.
+Watch out for crocodiles that inhabit the river.
+From the other side of the Bongo estuary you can further continue for another 8 km along the pristine beach of Playa Caletas until you reach the Punta Coyote.